Xtigyro/kindadm/README.md

 ## Credits

-My name is [Miroslav Hadzhiev](https://www.linkedin.com/in/mehadzhiev/) - a Lead DevOps Engineer located in Sofia, Bulgaria.
-I'm glad that you liked my package.
+My name is [Miroslav Hadzhiev](https://www.linkedin.com/in/mehadzhiev/) - a DevOps Engineer located in Sofia, Bulgaria.
+I'm glad that you liked my automation.

 ## Licence